fortify/FortifySyncFoDToSSC/README.md

 * Create a new SSC application version, or edit an existing application version that is not being synchronized yet
 * On the 'Organization Attributes' page:
     * Set the FoD release id that this application version should be synchronized with
     * Select one or more scan result types that should be synchronized
-* On the 'Access' page, add the 'FoD Sync - Scans' user

 ## Disable a mapping